setms/book/docs/requirements/digest.md

 ## Elicitation

+Excellent software is the result of well-executed design based on excellent requirements.
+Excellent requirements result from effective collaboration between developers and customers.
+This requires that all parties know what they need to be successful and understand and respect what their collaborators need.
+The business analyst forges this collaborative partnership.

+A partnership requires that partners speak the same language, so learn the language of the business.
+Put together a glossary of terms, including synonyms, acronyms, and abbreviations.
+Conversely, it may be useful to train stakeholders in the fundamentals of software development.

+In most cases, more than one category of user, or **user class**, exists.
+Some people call user classes **stakeholder profiles** or **personas**.
+User classes needn't represent humans; they can also be external systems.
+Document user classes and their responsibilities, characteristics, numbers, and locations.

+**Direct users** operate the product.
+**Indirect users** receive output from the product without touching it themselves.

+The analyst works with the business sponsor to select representatives of each user class, known as **product champions**.
+Product champions gather requirements for all users in their class, so make sure they have the authority and trust required to do that.
+Ideally, product champions are actual users of the system.

+If the product targets customers outside the organization developing the software, focus groups can take the place of product champions.
+A **focus group** is a representative group of users who convene to generate input and ideas for requirements.

+The project's decision makers must resolve conflicts between user classes.
+The primary stakeholders, also known as **favored user classes**, get priority.

+Lack of adequate stakeholder involvement leads to an **expectation gap**, a gulf between what customers need and what developers deliver.
+To keep this gap to a minimum, arrange frequent contact points with product champions.
+Don't limit this interaction to requirements, but involve users in as many activities as sensible.

 **Elicitation** is the process of identifying the needs and constraints of the various stakeholders.
 For any given project, you'll probably need to use more than one of the following elicitation techniques: